Etskh/card-creator/README.md

 - tags can be put as labels on the card with `{tags}`

+## MILESTONE 7
+### Art on Card
+- allow file uploads as hashed jpgs
+- as an extra piece of data for each card: have unique art
+- this can be uploaded from the card data entry area
+- there are checks for size to make sure it's not too big, or small
+- `{art}` puts the image in the field with pos:abs, w/h:100%

+## MILESTONE 5
+### Code Health
+- ✓ add secret_key env to heroku account
+- ✓ add secret_key env to pycharm environment
+- ✓ add travis build key to heroku account
+- ✓ spruce up the page
+- cleanup: add minifier and cocatenator to the pipeline
+- port css to less
+- cleanup: generalise the REST APIs in the views
+- cleanup: move the URLs to the cards module
+- improvement: write tests for model properties
+- cleanup: close the tickets that are open
+- improvement: use the PostgreSQL database
+- improvement: check data that is being saved on server wtih regexes too
+- if there's only one of them, use id not class
+- ✓ use Open Sans Condensed for site
+- ✓ use Oswald for the cards
+- can remove data type
+- cleanup: move Font model to its own app

+## MILESTONE 8
+### Users
+- if not logged in, show log-in screen to log-in
+- upon login, go to project list
+- add button to bar at top for user page
+- `[ Project Name            {gear} ][ {list} {+} {user} ]`
+  where `{user}` will go to user settings
+- user settings has a name field for the user

 ## MILESTONE 10
 ### Maff n' Graff
 - if a field is overwritten, the user can assign a value